arpitran/Learning-JAVA/README.md

 different
 * Each dog can call the bark method
 * Dog A and Dog B would be instances of the Dog Class.

+Understanding the difference between Class and Instance

+# Static vs Non Static Methods

+**Static Method**
+* Class Method
+* Belongs to the class itself
+* Do not need an instance in order to use a static Method
+* Method depends on Class

+**Non Static Method**
+* Instance Method
+* Belongs to each object generated from the class
+* Need an instance to use
+* Method depends on individual characteristics of the Object